alfredplpl/FireAntRecognitionGCP/README.md

 A sample architecture is as follow:
 ![block](images/block_diagram_en.png)

-- Create a Image classifier by AutoML Vision.
+- Create a Image classifier by AutoKeras [on my Github page](https://github.com/alfredplpl/FireAntRecognitionByAutoML).
-    - You can learn how to make a classifier with official tutorial.
+    - You can learn how to make a classifier with [official tutorial](https://autokeras.com/).
-- Deploy the model on AutoML Vision.
 - TBD